alphawaddle/beatsaber-ranked-non-weeb-playlist/README.md

 - ...have anime for their cover art; *or*
 - ...are from an anime or Japanese video game; *or*
 - ...have weeb stuff show up when I Google them; *or*
-- ...are by a Korean boy band, to be honest.
+- ...are by a Korean boy band, just because.

 ## 😡 Why are you being mean to weebs?
 I'm sorry, but I don't like the majority of ranked songs, and they all seem to have "weeb" in common.
 The majority of the ranking team seems to be focused on that type of music, and that's fine but it's just not my ☕ cup of tea.